 Before we move on to writing half-reactions, let’s review the rules and guidelines we’ve learned so far.

 See how easy that is?
-Just keep track of the electrons, and you’ll always know what’s being oxidised, and what’s being reduced.
+Just keep track of the electrons, and you’ll always know what’s being oxidized, and what’s being reduced.
 The electrons will show you the way!

 Now, let’s talk about writing ionic half-reactions.
 This is will be the culmination of your skills in using and understanding redox equations.
 Don’t worry – just keep your definitions straight, and pay attention to the guidelines coming up, and you’ll be a master of writing redox equations in no time!